 When a company plans to consolidate or streamline its workflow, it can spin off a less productive division to form a new independent company.
 In other words, a company creates a new business entity out of its existing divisions, subsidiaries, or sub-units.

 The new individual company is expected to be more profitable and worth more alone than it would be as a part of the larger business entity.

 When a spin-off occurs, the shareholders of the parent corporation are not required to surrender any of their parent corporation stock in exchange for the subsidiary’s stock.

 A corporate split-off is the process whereby a parent corporation organizes a subsidiary corporation to which it transfers part of its assets in exchange for all of the subsidiary’s capital stock, which is subsequently transferred to the shareholders of the parent corporation in exchange for a portion of their parent stock.

 In other words, it is a transfer of corporate assets to a subsidiary involving the surrender of a part of the stock owned by the corporation’s shareholders in exchange for controlling stock of the subsidiary.

 A split-off is a way of restructuring the capital structure of a company.
 Shareholders of a split-off must relinquish their shares of stock in the parent company in order to receive shares of the subsidiary company.
-The split-off is also a tax-efficient way for the parent company to redeem their shares of stock.
+The split-off is also a tax-efficient way for the parent company to redeem its shares of stock.

 Spin-off vs. Split-off